French Business Culture, Doing Business in France, and Facts About France’s Culture

 An article about former president Sarkozy can be found here.

 Do you have questions about the above article?
-Do you know more about French culture and how to do business in France?
 Email me or post a comment below.

 Get a Taste of How Chris Presents, Watch his TEDx Talk